hipsterjazzbo/Landlord/README.md

 composer require hipsterjazzbo/landlord
 ```

-Add the ServiceProvider to the providers array in `config/app.php`:
+Add the ServiceProvider and Alias to their relative arrays in `config/app.php`:

 ```php
     'providers' => [